andyp22/dungeondraft-asset-packs-template/README.md

 - Have walk start at `objects` directory
 - Change npm scripts to be system agnostic
 - Write install and usage instructions
+- Convert from functional to object-oriented
+- Add automated tests